CumulusNetworks/docs/content/cumulus-netq-46/More-Documents/API-User-Guide.md

 {{<tab "Swagger UI">}}

-1. Download {{<exlink url="https://swagger.io/tools/swagger-ui/download/" text="Swagger UI 2.0">}}.

-2. Open a new browser tab or window, and enter one of the following in the address bar:
+1. Open a new browser tab or window, and enter one of the following in the address bar:

     - Cloud deployments:  https://api.netq.nvidia.com/swagger/
     - On-premises deployments: https://\<hostname-or-ipaddr\>/swagger/